mikeesto/ministral-3b-web/README.md

 # ministral-3b-web

-A client-side interface for running batch image analysis using the Ministral 3B vision model.
+Run batch image analysis using the [Ministral-3-3B-Instruct-2512-ONNX](https://huggingface.co/mistralai/Ministral-3-3B-Instruct-2512-ONNX) model in the browser.

-Upload a ZIP file containing multiple images, and each model will be run against the provided prompt.
+Upload a ZIP file containing multiple images, and each image will be run against the provided prompt.
 Results are displayed in a tabular format with the option to download the results as a CSV file.

 This project runs entirely in the browser using WebGPU.
 No images are sent to a server; the model download occurs once and is cached locally.